Design · 10 min read · March 3, 2026 · 481 words

 The CF1R signoff

 Every Title 24 submittal needs a Certificate of Compliance (CF1R) signed by a Certified Energy Analyst.
 This is the document LADBS stamps.
 Plan check rejects almost always trace back to a CF1R that doesn't match the architectural drawings — windows on the floor plan that aren't on the CF1R, or HVAC equipment that isn't listed on the CEC Appliance Database.
+The 2025 permitting rulebook covers what else has to land in the intake packet alongside it.

 Sources